Boomerang Distillation Enables Zero-Shot Model Size Interpolation: The Boomerang Distillation Phenomenon with Qwen, Pythia, and Llama Models

-Figures \ref{fig:main-result_pythia_2.8b} and \ref{fig:main-result_pythia_6.9b} show \sys with Pythia 2.8B and Pythia 6.9B models.
-In both cases, we see that interpolated shows improved performance in classification accuracy, but their performance on generation tasks is nearly 0\%.
+Figures \ref{fig:main-result_pythia_2.8b}, \ref{fig:main-result_pythia_6.9b}, and \ref{fig:main-result_pythia_12b} show \sys with Pythia 2.8B, Pythia 6.9B, and Pythia 12B models.
+In all cases, we see that interpolated shows improved performance in classification accuracy, but their performance on generation tasks is nearly 0\%.
 We also observe that the performance of the pretrained models is close to 0\%, which suggests that \sys may not improve the performance of the interpolated models beyond the performance of the pretrained models.